pure dermatology logo

 Nearly 10,000 Americans are diagnosed with skin cancer every day, mostly basal cell carcinoma or squamous cell carcinoma.
 Fortunately, these types of skin cancer are highly treatable using a technique called Mohs surgery, considered the gold standard treatment for common nonmelanoma skin cancers.

-At Pure Dermatology in Austin, Texas, Chelsey Straight, MD, FAAD, has extensive training and experience using Mohs surgery to treat skin cancers while preserving healthy tissue and minimizing scarring.
-In this post, learn how Mohs surgery works and what to expect during your upcoming procedure.
+At Pure Dermatology in Austin, Texas, Chelsey Straight, MD, FAAD, is double board-certified in Dermatology and Mohs Micrographic surgery.
+With extensive training and experience using Mohs surgery to treat skin cancers while preserving healthy tissue and minimizing scarring, Dr. Straight has performed thousands of mohs procedures.

 Basic facts about Mohs surgery